nea/MarkdownViewerPlusPlus/README.md

 * BugFixes ^^'

 ## Latest Versions
+* 0.2.0
+  * Changed the rendered view from a WinForms.WebBrowser to the [HTMLRenderer][6].HtmlPanel
+  * Fixed an issue of the toolbar icon not toggling correctly via 'x' and multiple docked panels
 * 0.1.1
   * Fixed an issue of the toolbar icon not toggling when closing the panel directly via 'x'
 * 0.1.0